BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ## This Session

 We will introduce a set of highly useful additional commands, often known as *filters*.
-Whilst the first session was mainly focussed on navigation around the file system, this week will be focussed on working with the *contents* of files.
+Whilst the first session was mainly focussed on navigation around the file system, this session will be focussed on working with the *contents* of files.

 Commands for today: